igrabes/bl3ndlabs_frontend_challenge/README.md

 # CODE CHALLENGE

 This a small app to search for your favorite superheroes.
 You have between 30min and 1hr to complete it.
-Do as much as you can, we will not focusing so much on the pace, but on how you approach the solution.
+Do as much as you can, we will not be focusing so much on the pace, but on how you approach the solution.
 Have fun!

 ## Scope

 - Search Screen: As a user I want to search for superheroes by fetching from our Superheroes API.
-I want to be able to input the name of the superheroe and when clicking the search button it should display the results in a list below.
+I want to be able to input the name of the superheroe.
+When clicking on the search button the results should displayed in a list below.

 ## Requisites